Best Australian Pinot Noir

 Tasmania has an ideal climate for Pinot Noir, for both Sparkling and table wine production.
-Some of the most exciting Australian Pinot Noir is produced in Tasmania, particularly on the east coast.
+Some of the most exciting Australian Pinot Noir is produced on the Tasmanian east coast.

 Mornington Peninsula Pinot Noir